telenordigital/sms-smpp/README.md

 of [SmppConnectionConfig](src/main/java/com/telenordigital/sms/smpp/config/SmppConnectionConfig.java)
 type with necessary configuration parameters.
-Afterwards, you create an instance of [SmppConnectionGroup](src/main/java/com/telenordigital/sms/smpp/SmppConnectionGroup.java) passing the config instance and the handlers for delivery receipts and SMS MO messages as constructor parameters
+Afterwards, you create an instance of [SmppConnectionGroup](src/main/java/com/telenordigital/sms/smpp/SmppConnectionGroup.java) using the config instance and handler functions for delivery receipts and SMS MO messages as constructor parameters

 See the [complete example](src/test/java/com/telenordigital/sms/smpp/SmppConnectionTester.java) for